3246251196/adtools_testing/README.md

 necessary "clib2.library" into your LIBS: assign.
 This must be done manually, or, the clib2.library must exist in LIBS: if you decide to run the tests manually.

+It should be understood that some tests may fail to build for differently configured cross-compilers.
+This is not necessarily a failure.
+For example, there may be tests that can only be built using GCC 11.
+In the event of a failure, simply inspect the log file for that variant.
+See further below - "Integration into the test framework" - for ways to build dummy executables if build failures for particular environments should be avoided.

 The script named "run_*.script" executes the test executable, records the STDOUT and STDERR, compares STDOUT to an expected set of